USTA/Midwest Foundation Grants

 Robert P & Barbara D Harris Community Tennis Grant

-This award will be provided to organizations seeking to start or expand tennis programming in their community.
+This competitive grant will be provided to an organization seeking to start or expand tennis programming in their community.
 Funding will be provided to develop instructional programs, organize league play for players of all ages, ability and populations, create tournament play, or anything that encourages long term growth of tennis programming in the community.
+This grant determination will be selected by the Directed Donor family.
 Please read more about the Harris family history under our news feed.

 EntouRaj for Kids Junior Tennis Grant